skalarproduktraum/phd-thesis/chapters/xr.md

 In the case of a mix of both, where there is a direct connection or overlap between the virtual, simulated world, and the real world, the setting is termed _mixed reality_. _Mixed reality_ might take place anywhere in the _virtuality continuum_, except the extremal points of fully real environments, or fully virtual environments, while _cross reality_ encompasses the full spectrum [@Milgram:1995cl].

-![\label{fig:virtuality}Virtuality continuum according to [@Milgram:1995cl], where mixed reality encompasses all settings that are not the extremal points, and cross reality encloses the extremal points as well.](figures/virtuality_continuum.pdf)
+![\label{fig:virtuality}Virtuality continuum according to [@Milgram:1995cl], where mixed reality encompasses all settings that are not the extremal points, and cross reality encloses the extremal points as well.](virtuality_continuum.pdf)

 ## Historic Perspective — 1800s to 1990s

 The first virtual reality "glasses" have been introduced in the 1850's, as so-called _stereoscopes_, looking not unlike contemporary head-mounted displays.
 In the stereoscopes, the user would insert a postcard that is split in the middle in two parts, showing the subject of the postcard from two slightly different perspectives corresponding the capturing an image with two eyes, as in the human visual system.

 \begin{marginfigure}
-    \includegraphics{./figures/stereoscope.png}
+    \includegraphics{stereoscope.png}
     \caption{\label{fig:stereoscope}The stereoscope.}
 \end{marginfigure}

 In the early 1950, the _Sensorama_ was introduced, an immersive movie theater, that not only included stereoscopic visuals, but also wind, sound, and even smell.
 The machine is shown in Figure \ref{fig:sensorama}.

 \begin{marginfigure}
-    \includegraphics{./figures/sensorama.png}
+    \includegraphics{sensorama.png}
     \caption{\label{fig:sensorama}The sensorama.
 Image reproduced from Sensorama, Inc. advertisement, 1962.}
 \end{marginfigure}

 With computer graphics still in it's infancy, the first steps towards a head-mounted display mainly for military purposes, were made in 1968 by Ivan Sutherland [@Sutherland:1968im].
 Sutherland developed a glasses-based virtual reality system (actually, augmented reality) that consisted of cathode-ray tubes mounted on the users head, with images being directed to the eyes by the means of mirrors.
 The tracking system for the contraption was suspended from the ceiling, looming over the user, hence the name of the system, _The Sword of Damocles_. _The Sword of Damocles_ could display wireframe models of geometric objects overlaid onto the user's surroundings, and adapted to the viewpoint that had been calculated by the tracking system.

 \begin{marginfigure}
-    \includegraphics{./figures/sword-of-damocles.png}
+    \includegraphics{sword-of-damocles.png}
     \caption{\label{fig:damocles}The \emph{Sword of Damocles}.
 Note the cathode-ray tubes mounted to the sides of the user's head, and the mirrors directing the image to the eyes.}
 \end{marginfigure}